MLeidel/ctx/README.md

 Wrote this for fun.
 Don't know if I'll really use it much.
 Incorporates several new functions I've added to the __myc.h__ project.
-Writing C functions to do cool stuff is fun &#x1F60A;
+Writing C functions to do higher level stuff is fun &#x1F60A;

-ctx lets you save and recall text from/to your system clipboard or command-line.
+ctx lets you save and recall text from/to your system clipboard or command-line,
-So you can choose previous saves to recall back to your clipboard.
+in order to recall previous saved text back to your clipboard.

 ![ctx](images/ctx_sshot.png "ctx run at command-line")